 In 2004 Guidelines helped Herman and Flor rebuild their tiny 10×14 home in the barangay after it was destroyed by fire and the Barangay Valencia Ministry Center was born.
 Here the urban poor in this community of 120 families have access to Bible study, children’s classes, medical & dental clinics and the love of Christ.
 The Manalo’s son, Joshua, now a Bible school graduate, along with is wife, Jessa now pastor this micro church.

 Once again, in the spring of 2014, fire razed the barrio but God provided yet again and the Center is being rebuilt and services have resumed.
+Take a short visit to the Center here.
 This is real ministry, “to the least of these.”

 Pastor Onie Avante